-Our hutches are some of the tallest on the market, which is excellent for your pets welfare more room means a happy, healthier pet.
+Our hutches are some of the tallest on the market, which is excellent for your pets welfare.
+More room means a happier, healthier pet.

-With the extra height means a slightly steeper ramp and some pets can at first struggle to get used to it.
-After some practice, the great majority can fly up and down no problem but if your pets having some problems we've got some tips that help.
+The extra height means a slightly steeper ramp and some pets can at first struggle to get used to it.
+After some practice, the great majority can fly up and down no problem but if your pet is having some problems we've got some tips that help.

-Tips to help little friend conquer the ramp
+Tips to help your little friend conquer the ramp

 - Roll out the red carpet.
 Or any colour really, an off-cut of carpet cut to fit the length of the run is the number one way to guarantee an upwardly mobile pet.
-Short of a Stanner Satir lift this one every time.
+Short of a Stanner Stairlift this one wins every time.

 - Think outside the box.
 Keep some of the cardboard from the packaging and cut to the size of the ramp.
 With a pen or pair of closed scissors run them down the flutes of the cardboard creating hundreds little grippy steps.

 - Make Hay While the Sun Shines.
 Extra bedding or Hay is always a welcome sight in a hutch.
 We've had a number of customers say that excess hay used on the ramp for a short time gives enough grip until their pets get the hang of things.

 Did you know?

 Having a taller hutch and a steeper ramp means most pets workout they need to get a run-up, this has two really good benefits.

 - The run-up makes them burn calories and keeps them fit

 - Your pet's claws get a much need filling down courtesy of Mr Ramp!